 Paint a pumpkin teal to show that you’re providing non-food treats for Halloween.
 It’s a safe way to allow all trick-or-treaters to take part in the annual event without worrying about allergic reactions to candy.

-This year, our teal pumpkin project included ones that are spray painted and covered teal scotch tape.
+This year, our teal pumpkin project included ones that are spray-painted and covered with teal scotch tape.